Table of Contents

 How To Connect Ender 3 To Pc: Step By Step Guide Major Issues That Can Occur When 3D Printing With Your Computer

-If something happens on your computer while you’re printing, the print will be interrupted.
+If something happens on your computer while printing, the print will be interrupted.
 You won’t be able to continue without destroying your print.
-So you’d like to take a few steps to ensure that the printing process isn’t disrupted.
+So you’d like to take a few steps to ensure the printing process isn’t disrupted.
 These are the following:

 Turn off the Sleep Mode.